 employment law website or any of the links contained within the site do not

 create an attorney-client relationship.
 The legal opinions expressed at the top

 of this page or through this employment law website are the opinions of the

-individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz,
+individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz,

 or any individual attorney.